Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

  In some of the traditional compilers, the lexer is responsible for chopping the input source code into a sequence of tokens or a token stream, as shown in the preceding diagram.
 This token stream will later be fed into the parser to construct the semantic structure.

+Implementation-wise, Clang takes a slightly different path from traditional compilers (or those from textbooks): **Lexer**, employed by **Preprocessor**, is still the primary performer to cut source code into tokens.

+However,